Heidi Ellingsen

-Heidi Elisabeth Ellingsen (born 28 July 1998) is a Norwegian footballer who plays as a midfielder for Toppserien club Brann and the Norway national team.
+Heidi Elisabeth Ellingsen (born 28 July 1998) is a Norwegian footballer who plays as a midfielder for Toppserien club Haugesund and the Norway national team.

 Club career

 Ellingsen played in Lier IL growing up before she went to Lyn.
 She became part of a very good age-specific team in Lyn, together with Frida Maanum and Andrea Willmann, among others.
 The team won both the Dana Cup and the Norway Cup in 2014.
 She played in the 1st division for Lyn from 2013 to 2016.
 In 2015, she was on several training stays with the big German club VfL Wolfsburg.

 Before the 2017 season, she went to Stabæk in the Toppserien, where she quickly became an important player in the team.
 After two seasons in Stabæk, she signed for LSK Kvinner in October 2018.

 In LSK Kvinner, she was designated as the one to replace Ingrid Syrstad Engen, but in Syrstad Engen's last match for the club, Ellingsen suffered an ankle injury after being overstepped.
 After three and a half months out with injury, she was back in September 2019, but shortly after she was back, she tore her Achilles in training.
 Thus, almost the entire 2019 season was spent with injuries.

 In January 2021, she signed a two-year contract with Swedish club Linköping FC.

 In December 2022, it became known that she had signed a one-year contract with Växjö DFF.